Affordable Solar For Your Home

 In addition, homeowners who qualify for the higher average monthly electrification adoption criteria above and who are also on a PG&E Medical Baseline can qualify for SunWork if their average bill is $180/month or less.

-SunWork will work on roofs that have a moderate slope going up to 26 degrees.
+SunWork will work on roofs that have a moderate slope going up to 26° for a one-story home and up to 22° for a two-story home.
 We also work on some flat roofs including modified bitumen and EPDM roofs.
 If you are not sure what type of roof you have, no problem, just ask us.

 There must be easy access to the roof from the ground or from inside the home.
-A two story home must have access to the second story from a portion of the first story of the roof.
+A two-story home must have access to the second story from a portion of the first story of the roof which is also a maximum of 22°.
 This enables installers to hand up materials from the lower level to the upper.

 The roofing material should be asphalt shingle also called composition shingle.
 We may work on a low slope roof if the material is a modified bitumen membrane or EPDM, but not tar and gravel.
 We also work on most metal seam roofs.